 While Vickers admits he actually “rarely has trouble sleeping”, tracking his sleep instead out of curiosity, he agrees that there is a pressure to “keep the streak going”.
 However, for many of us this competitive approach can be the beginning of a vicious cycle which can have adverse effects for mental health.

-When 39-year-old Helen Davies was diagnosed with insomnia almost two years ago, her GP recommended she try using Headspace.
+When 39-year-old Helen Davies was diagnosed with insomnia almost two years ago, her GP recommended she try using the previously mentioned Headspace app.
 “I found the voice on the app irritating,” she says.
 “I then used my Fitbit for a while but stopped as it became a bit of an obsession.
 For me, they were just another stimulant and distraction.”

 For Davies, other lifestyle changes were instead the key to improving her sleep.
 “Since lockdown, I’ve started running and significantly reduced my alcohol intake,” she says.
 “I’ve not experienced any insomnia, anxiety, or depression since March.
 Plus, I’m sleeping seven to nine hours each night.
 Changing my lifestyle has been my cure.”

 The huge wealth of choice of sleep apps and sleep trackers can in itself be a distraction from sleep.
 And, the fact that they’re digitally-native is perhaps counterintuitive to the advice we’re given about avoiding screen time before bed.
-Although the staggering amount of information available can make it difficult to decipher what works from what doesn’t, the NHS now has an online apps library to guide you through a variety of digital tools.
-However, some medical professionals are sceptical of their scientific validity, arguing that companies have commodified sleep despite it being a basic human instinct.
+Certainly, some medical professionals are sceptical of their scientific validity, arguing that companies have commodified sleep despite it being a basic human instinct.

 And now, our obsession with sleep has reached such an apex that it’s even been given a medical name.
 Sleep expert Dr Sophie Bostock, who helped set up the app Sleepio, says: “If you’re using apps or trackers to try and improve your adherence to a particular schedule, it can be really useful.
 But if you’re using it to obsess about your sleep, you can end up with something called orthosomnia - being obsessed with the perfect night’s sleep.”